Get your Australian immigration glossary here!

 A certified copy is a copy of an original document that has been confirmed to be a true copy of the document by an authorised person.

 Your child is your:

-Someone who has wholly or substantially relied on mostly one family member for financial support to meet their basic needs, or someone who has wholly or substantially relied on a family member for a significant period of time for financial support because they can’t work due to a mental or physical disability.
+- someone who has wholly or substantially relied on you for a substantial period of time for financial support because they can’t work due to a mental or physical disability

-A natural, adopted, or stepchild who has not turned 18 years of age.
+A dependent child is you or your partner’s natural, adopted, or stepchild who has not turned 18 years of age.
 Such a child is: